Algorithmic classification of noncorrelated binary pattern sequences: Introduction

 \begin{alphatheorem} There exists an algorithm which, given a finite set of patterns $A \subset \{\mathtt 0, \mathtt 1\}^\ell$, performs $2^{O(\ell)}$ operations and decides if the corresponding \pc{} sequence $a_A$ is noncorrelated. \end{alphatheorem}

 While we keep the exposition fairly self-contained, we also wish to emphasize that the above problem can be seen as a part of a larger theory.
-We note that binary \pc{} sequences are $2$-automatic, and show that in general the correlation sequences coming from $2$-automatic sequences are $2$-regular (following the terminology of Allouche and Shallit; see Section \ref{sec:Background} for the relevant definitions).
-Hence, in order to decide if a \pc{} sequence is noncorrelated it is enough to be able to determine if a $2$-regular sequence is identically zero.
+We note that binary \pc{} sequences are $2$-automatic (see Section \ref{sec:Background} for the relevant definitions).
+A crucial component of our reasoning is Theorem \ref{cor:gamma-is-reg}, which assets that the correlation sequences coming from automatic sequences are regular.
+While this result will not come as a surprise to the experts in the field, to the best of our knowledge it does not appear in print elsewhere.
+Its importance stems from the fact that a regular sequence admits a simple recursive description, an hence many properties are easily verified for such a sequence.
+In our particular application, we reduce the task of determining if a \pc{} sequence is noncorrelated to the ostensibly simpler task of determining if a $2$-regular sequence is identically zero.

 The problem of classifying noncorrelated \pc{} sequences becomes more tractable if we impose additional assumptions on the set of patterns under consideration.
 Let us call a binary \pc{} sequence $a \colon \NN_0 \to \{+1,-1\}$ \emph{\sinv{}} if $a(2n) = a(n)$ for all $n \in \NN_0$, or equivalently, if $a = a_A$ for a set $A$ that contains only patterns that begin and end with $\mathtt{1}$ (see Section \ref{ssec:Invariant} for details).
 In the \sinv{} case, we have a conjectural classification, which we are able to confirm in one direction in full generality, and in the opposite direction for patterns of length $\leq 5$.